Every film released in the US in 2025 that I’ve seen

 Terrence Malick (7): The New World (2005); The Tree of Life (2011); To the Wonder (2012); Knight of Cups (2015); Voyage of Time: Life’s Journey (2016); Song to Song (2017); A Hidden Life (2019)

-Every Film I Saw Released in the US in 2020
+Every film released in the US in 2020 that I’ve seen

 In theaters